Summary:

 Disclosure: This content, except as otherwise indicated or stated on this site, is the property of TransUnion Rental Screening Solutions, Inc. This content is for educational purposes and for convenience only.
 Trademarks used are the property of their respective owners, and no endorsement or affiliation is implied.
 The information presented in this content is “as is” without warranties of any kind, and specifically is not represented to be complete and does not constitute legal advice, and is subject to change without notice.
 You are encouraged to check these terms from time to time for changes, and by accessing this site you agree to these terms and all terms listed.
 Laws and regulations may vary by state and locality.
 Consult your own counsel if you have legal questions related to your rental property practices and processes.

-Disclaimer: Remember that this material is intended to provide you with helpful information and is not to be relied upon to make decisions, nor is this material intended to be or construed as legal advice.
-You are encouraged to consult your legal counsel for advice on your specific business operations and responsibilities under applicable law.
+Disclaimer: Remember that this material is intended to provide you with helpful information and is not to be relied upon to make decisions, nor is this material intended to be or construed as tax and/or legal advice.
+You are encouraged to consult your tax professional or legal counsel for advice on your specific business operations and responsibilities under applicable law.
 Trademarks used in this material are the property of their respective owners and no affiliation or endorsement is implied.

 Any game is hard to win if you don’t know the rules.
 Being a landlord is no different.
-Oftentimes, juggling tenant needs, paying insurance premiums and mortgages on time, and squaring up at tax season can feel like a chess game where the pieces keep changing.
+Often, juggling tenant needs, paying insurance premiums and mortgages on time, and squaring up at tax season can feel like a chess game where the pieces keep changing.

 One way to keep more of what you earn is to minimize expenses.
-Most landlords already understand the cost-saving importance of knowing how to set the right rental rate and helping reduce the risk of evictions with thorough renter background checks through a quality service like SmartMove®.
+Most landlords already understand the cost-saving importance of knowing how to set the right rental rate and helping reduce the risk of evictions with thorough tenant background checks through a quality service like SmartMove®.

 However, fewer landlords are aware of the range of tax breaks available to property owners and managers—opportunities that could help you save big.
-With many renters and landlords recovering after a financially tumultuous few years, it's more important than ever to help protect your investment.
+With many tenants and landlords recovering after a financially tumultuous few years, it's more important than ever to help protect your investment.

 Below, you’ll find 15 potential deductions that could help you during tax season.
-While some of these tax breaks apply to all homeowners, many are unique to rental properties .
+While some of these tax breaks apply to all homeowners, many are unique to rental properties.
 Make sure to check with your tax professional or CPA to determine whether any specific tax deduction applies to you and make the most out of your return.

-1.Long Distance Travel
+1. Long Distance Travel

 - Car mileage